 What is Quality Matters?

-Quality Matters™ (QM) Program began as a grant-funded project at the University of MarylandOnline, Inc. QM became a self-supporting organization in 2006, and TWU has been a subscribing member of QM since 2007.
+Quality Matters™ (QM) Program began as a grant-funded project of MarylandOnline, Inc., a consortium of community colleges and senior institutions in the state of Maryland.
+QM became a self-supporting organization in 2006, and TWU has been a subscribing member of QM since 2007.
 The Quality Matter Rubric, a set of standards dedicated to the continuous improvement of online learning and course design, can be used in a variety of ways to help instructors develop, redesign, and assess their online and hybrid courses.
 Learn more about Quality Matters.

 Becoming Involved with Quality Matters at TWU